 Sunday Morning at 10 am join us for Holy Eucharist, Rite II

-Both services are open for limited in-person worship and are available virtually.
+Both services are open for in-person worship and are available virtually.

 In Person Worship

 Christ Church Cathedral welcomes back our Sunday worship for weekly Holy Eucharist on Sundays at 10 am in the Cathedral.
-Reservations are required until we reach our 50-person capacity, masks are required, and our service has built social-distancing into our health and safety protocols.
+Reservations are no longer required.
+Masks are required for all in attendance.
+Our service has built social-distancing into our health and safety protocols.
 You can read a special message from the Dean regarding our opening and learn more about our health and safety protocols.